-(c) Revenue Recognition
+(d) Revenue Recognition

-In fiscal 2010, approximately 59% of our total revenue was derived from state and local government agencies; 27% from foreign customers; 9% from federal government agencies; and 5% from other sources, such as commercial customers.
-Revenue is generated from contracts with various pricing arrangements, including: (1) fixed-price; (2) performance-based criteria; (3) costs incurred plus a negotiated fee ("cost-plus"); and (4) time and materials.
+In fiscal 2011, approximately 55% of our total revenue was derived from state and local government agencies whose programs received significant federal funding; 32% from foreign customers; 9% from federal government agencies; and 4% from other sources, such as commercial customers.
+Revenue is generated from contracts with various pricing arrangements, including: (1) fixed-price; (2) performance-based criteria; (3) costs incurred plus a negotiated fee ("cost-plus"); and (4) time-and-materials.
 Also, some contracts contain "not-to-exceed" provisions.
-Of the contracts with "not-to-exceed" provisions, to the extent we estimate we will exceed the contractual limits, we treat these contracts as fixed price.
-For fiscal 2010, revenue from performance-based contracts was approximately 47% of total revenue; revenue from cost-plus contracts was approximately 29% of total revenue; revenue from fixed-price contracts was approximately 21% of total revenue; and revenue from time and materials contracts was approximately 3% of total revenue.
+Of the contracts with "not-to-exceed" provisions, to the extent we estimate we will exceed the contractual limits, we treat these contracts as fixed-price.
+For fiscal 2011, revenue from performance-based contracts was approximately 50% of total revenue; revenue from cost-plus contracts was approximately 24% of total revenue; revenue from fixed-price contracts was approximately 4% of total revenue.
 A majority of the contracts with state and local government agencies have been fixed-price and performance-based, and our contracts with the federal government generally have been cost-plus.
-Fixed-price and performance-based contracts generally offer higher margins but typically involve more risk than cost-plus or time and materials reimbursement contracts.
+Fixed-price and performance-based contracts generally offer higher margins but typically involve more risk than cost-plus or time-and-materials reimbursement contracts.